 PAR meters are able to be used for any light source technology, which may be useful if you have a monochromatic light such as red and blue LED fixtures (blurple) which LUX meters do not reliably work with.
 PAR meters can be used to assess how high your light source should be from your plants.

 I (Dr. Coco) use this propagation kit to grow my sprouts and seedlings.
 It includes a light and 7” dome which is perfect for the earliest stages of growth.
 The dome maintains high relative humidity and I can set it up almost anywhere in the house.
 I keep plants in the dome until they are well established in their second (1/2 gallon) containers.
 I arrange additional CFL lights around the outside of the dome as the plants get bigger.
 They out-grow the dome during the third week from seed.

 This is not a requirement, but a germination heat mat provides the best environment to germinate seeds.
-Using heat will lead to faster germination and more vigorous early growth.
+Using heat will lead to faster germination and more vigorous root growth.
 If you do not use a heat mat, you can find other sources of heat to help germinate your seeds.
 Some growers place their germinating seeds on a cable TV box or other appliance that runs warm.

 Rapid Rooters are my (Dr. Coco) preferred germination media.
 I sprout seeds in paper towels and transfer them to Rapid Rooters within 36 hours as the seeds start growing their tails.
 I have found that this provides a better experience for the seedling as I can ensure the root goes down and the seed doesn’t become logged in the hole.
 After a day or two the roots have taken hold in the Rapid Rooters and I place them in the first (tiny) fabric pot with coco.